 Mensch Ärgere Dich Nicht

-The granddaddy of all German games, Mensch Ärgere Dich Nicht celebrates it’s 110th Birthday in 2024!
+The granddaddy of all German games, Mensch Ärgere Dich Nicht, celebrates its 110th Birthday in 2024!
 You will find this in every German Game cabinet, and EVERYONE has a story about playing this game for hours with their friends, Oma, Opa, mother, father, brother, sister, or classmates.
 Similar to Aggravation or Trouble… this is a simple-ish game of rolling dice and moving your colored pieces around the board to get them safely home.
 HOWEVER!
-Should you land on an opponent’s piece before they make it around the board, they get sent back to the beginning.
+If you land on an opponent’s piece before making it around the board, they get sent back to the beginning.
 Causing much ÄRGER!!
 This fun game has a lot of replay value.
-It’s simple enough for young kids to understand, and engaging enough for more mature players.
+It’s simple enough for young kids to understand and engaging enough for more mature players.
 I love it because the WHOLE family can play.

-You can also order from Germany on Amazon.de.
-(These sellers ship to the US)
+You can also order the games from Germany on Amazon.de.
+Even with shipping, it’s cheaper.

 Malefitz – Blockade

-This game can be frought with aggravation.
-Players race their pieces along paths according to the dice roll, in order to get all 5 to the end.
+This game can be fraught with aggravation.
+Players race their pieces along paths according to the dice roll to get all 5 to the end.
 The “blockade” slows things down.
 Certain spots along the way MUST be landed on with an exact die roll.
 Frustration and fun.
-The game is simple to learn, fun to play, and is all on the roll of the die.
+The game is simple to learn, fun to play and is all on the roll of the die.

 Mühle (Nine Man Morris)